Couples Therapy in Columbia, SC

 I also help couples understand how emotions live in the body.
 This awareness allows you to recognize emotional reactions in the moment, giving you the tools to stay grounded and connected, even during the toughest conversations.
 When partners start using these new skills, they often experience transformational changes, not just in their relationship, but in other areas of their lives too—at work, with parenting, and in their own peace of mind.
 The result is a more fulfilling, connected life that carries over far beyond the walls of your relationship.

-If you’re ready to break free from patterns of distance, frustration and defensiveness, I invite you to call me today at 864-978-6658 for a free 15-minute consultation.
+If you’re ready to break free from patterns of distance, frustration and defensiveness, schedule your free 15-minute phone consultation for counseling in Columbia.
 Together, we can start building the kind of connected relationship you both deserve.

 Frequently Asked Questions about Couples Counseling in Columbia, SC